LunarLogic/phoenix_website/README.md

 (we link the `sys.config` by setting the env `LINK_SYS_CONFIG` in [.deliver/config](.deliver/config)).

 If you change configuration structure in [config/config.exs](config/config.exs) or [config/prod.exs](config/prod.exs), then you need to generate new `phoenix_website.config` file.
-To do so, you need to compile the application and in the compiled package you will find `$DELIVER_TO/$APP/releases/$VERSION/sys.config` template with `FILL_IN_HERE` instead of credentials.
+To do so, you need to compile the application `$ mix edeliver build release --branch=master --verbose` and in the compiled package you will find `$DELIVER_TO/$APP/releases/$VERSION/sys.config` template with `FILL_IN_HERE` instead of credentials.
 Use the template file, add proper credentials in it and then upload to staging and production hosts.